-Finally, in 1976, President Ford nearly lost the Republican nomination to Governor Ronald Reagan of California even though he accumulated more delegates while campaigning in the states that held primaries and caucuses.
+Finally, in 1976, President Ford nearly lost the Republican nomination to Governor Ronald Reagan of California, even though he accumulated more delegates while campaigning in the states that held primaries and caucuses.
 Ford suffered a narrow defeat to Jimmy Carter, an unknown governor from Georgia.

-It would be difficult to pull this off today or replace Biden since the rules are stricter and he has met the delegate threshold.
-If I am not mistaken, the Democratic delegates are bound to the presumptive nominee or what is a closed convention.
+It would be difficult to pull this off today or replace Biden since the rules are stricter, and he has met the delegate threshold.
+If I am not mistaken, the Democratic delegates are bound to the presumptive nominee, or what is a closed convention.

 No comments: